Characterizing classification datasets: a study of meta-features for meta-learning: Conclusion

 \section{Conclusion}

-The recommendation of techniques by using MtL is a effective alternative to deal with the selection of the most suitable techniques among a large number of possibilities.
-However, many MtL studies adopt different methodologies and design approaches, which affect the reproducibility of MtL experiments.
-MtL studies comprises of two main tasks: characterization of datasets and assessment of several algorithms when applied to these datasets.
-From a systematic analysis of the meta-features, this paper addressed important issues related to the reproducibility of the former task.
-Using a new taxonomy to describe the current characterization measures, the authors enumerated the main decisions a researcher needs to deal with.
-Besides, a MFE package was proposed to support the data characterization process.
-This package was used in an exploratory analysis showing how some choices can affect the characterization result.
+The recommendation of techniques by using MtL is an effective alternative to deal with the selection of the most suitable techniques among a large number of possibilities.
+However, many MtL studies adopt different methodologies and design approaches, which affect the reproducibility of the experiments.
+By discussing topics that have been frequently ignored in the MtL literature and suggesting possible alternatives to approach them, this paper reviewed the main characterization measures and important issues related to the reproducibility of MtL experiments, in addition to the proposal of a new taxonomy for meta-features and the MFE tool.

-By discussing topics that have been frequently ignored in the MtL literature and suggesting possible alternatives to approach them, it is expected that further studies would also come to address these topics and may answer the issues raised in this study.
-Furthermore, this paper can be used as a guideline when performing reproducible data characterization.

-Further research might explore the second main task in MtL.
-Similar to the dataset characterization process, the definition of the methodology used to assess the performance of the possible algorithms to be selected has its particularities.
-A careful investigation identifying reproducible aspects of this task should cover these two main tasks, which would be a very relevant achievement towards reproducible empirical research in MtL.

-\acks{We would like to thank CAPES, and the computational resources provided by CeMEAI-FAPESP and Intel.}
+The new taxonomy organized and formalized the current meta-features and their usefulness across different types of task, domain, range, and several other characteristics that can impact MtL tasks.
+Based on this review, the authors enumerated the main decisions a researcher faces when using meta-features.
+Moreover, a detailed discussion is provided on the cutting edge subgroup of meta-features, their predictive power and the use cases where these measures have been applied.
+In addition to this study, the MFE package was proposed to support the data characterization process implementing the framework proposed with the main meta-features included in the discussion.

+Future work shall investigate meta-features for other types of tasks, such as regression and clustering; increase the interpretability of the meta-features; and explore empirical analysis showing how some choices related to the hyperparameters, cardinality and the summarization functions can affect dataset characterizations to best distinguish the performance of meta-models.
+A review of regression and clustering meta-features could improve the task representation and could also look at a different perspective and validate the taxonomy proposed.
+The exploration of interpretability of the meta-features and the empirical analysis over hyperparameters, cardinality and summarization function could improve the meta-model representation and performance.